Contents - Click a link to skip to the section you want to read

 Plenty of people still screw their faces up whenever you mention that you’re a vegan.

 Their automatic assumption is that you simply graze on salad leaves all day…every day.
-(Not that there’s anything wrong with salad leaves, no veg prejudice here!)
+(Not that there’s anything wrong with salad leaves, no veg prejudice here!
+Check out our vegan salad recipes roundup for proof.)

 The truth, however, is somewhat different.
 In fact, it’s more than somewhat – it’s a whole world of difference to whatever image the masses are conjuring up in their minds.